-Step 5 - Using the provided password, the account holder can log in and begin to transfer the required shares.
+Step 5 – Using the provided password, the account holder can log in and begin transferring the required shares.

 How to transfer funds to your trading account?

 In order to start trading, the very first step that needs to be taken is creating a trading account.
 This is because the trading account holds the funds that will serve as capital for the trade.
 There are primarily three different ways of transferring money into an account.
-One can opt for Payment Gateway, the NEFT/RTGS facility or the option to pay by Cheque/DD to the broker.
+One can opt for the payment gateway, the NEFT/RTGS facilities or the option to pay by cheque/DD to the broker.

 1. Instant transfer of funds through Payment Gateway

-Payment Gateway is one of the most commonly used modes of transfer.
+Payment gateways are one of the most commonly used modes of transfer.
 One can use any bank account or debit card to transfer funds into their trading account.
 One of the biggest advantages of this method is that the transfer of funds is done instantly, and one can start trading as soon as their account reflects the deposited credit.
 It is important to note that with every transfer, one incurs a charge of Rs.
-9 (plus taxes) and if transfers are made frequently, the charges may significantly add up.
+9 (plus taxes) and if transfers are made frequently, the charges may add up significantly.
 It is also important to keep in mind that, as per SEBI Regulations, credit or charge cards cannot be used to transfer funds into an account, only debit cards or net banking can be used for the process.

 2. Depositing funds via NEFT / RTGS / IMPS

 National Electronic Fund Transfer (NEFT) is one of the more popular modes of fund transfer.
 Generally, the time taken for a transfer of funds from one bank account to another is around 2-3 hours.
 However, if the transfer is made between two accounts of the same bank, the credit is deposited immediately.
-When transferring to the account of the broker, the broker’s account must be added as a beneficiary.
+When transferring funds to the broker’s account that account must be added as a beneficiary.
 Once the password and OTP that have been sent are filled in, the transfer will take place.
 NEFT can be used to transfer funds into commodity accounts as well as equity trading accounts.
 The transfer can either be done online or by depositing an NEFT cheque.
 Both processes require the same amount of time.
 There are no additional charges incurred during an NEFT transfer.
 Real Time Gross Settlement (RTGS) is very similar to an NEFT transfer.
 The only difference is that RTGS can only be used for the transfer of funds more than Rs.
-2 lakhs.
-While transfers such as NEFT and RTGS can only be done within general banking hours (between 9 a.m. to 6.00 p.m.), an IMPS transfer can be made outside these hours.
-An IMPS transfer is instantaneous but additional charges may be incurred for this facility.
+2 lakh.
+While transfers such as NEFT and RTGS can only be done within general banking hours ( 9:00 a.m. to 6.00 p.m.).
+However, an IMPS transfer can be made outside these hours.
+An IMPS transfer is instantaneous but additional charges may be charged for this facility.

 3. Depositing funds by cheque or demand draft

-A transfer of funds by depositing a cheque can be made only in case of an offline trading account.
-In case of an online trading account, it is essential to use the Payment Gateway or NEFT/RTGS/IMPS modes of transfer.
+Funds can be transferred by depositing a cheque only in case of an offline trading account.
+In case of an online trading account, it is essential to use the payment gateway or NEFT/RTGS/IMPS modes of transfer.
 It is important to note that in case of an offline transfer, the cheque has to be drawn in favour of one’s broker.
 The process takes 2-3 days and the cheque or demand draft credit is sanctioned only after the broker receives the clearing credit.
-One must be cautious when signing the cheque and ensure that their account is funded, or else penal charges may be incurred.
+When signing the cheque one must ensure that their account is funded, or else they may incur penal charges.